GilsonLabUCSD/Sensitivity-Analysis/README.md

 ## Convergence ##

-It is worth noting that the derivatives may not coverge for protein-ligand systems.
+It is worth noting that the derivatives may not coverge for large protein-ligand systems.
 We encourage you to write your own scripts to pull values from radDerivatives.dat and epsDerivatives.dat to compute the uncertainties.